Empower Your Users with Quick Actions

 - Click the Mobile & Lightning Actions category in the palette.

-- Drag New Campaign from the palette into the Salesforce Mobile and Lightning Experience Actions section and save the layout.
+- Drag New Campaign from the palette into the Salesforce Mobile and Lightning Experience Actions section

 - Refresh the browser, then click to check out the global actions menu.